-- Grow / Shrink has been applied to a few particles with 110% Grow Rate, without Smoothness, with Auto Reverse, Duration 2 Seconds, and Repeat Until End of Slide.
+- Grow / Shrink has been applied to a few particles with 110% Grow Rate, without Smoothness, Auto Reverse, Duration 2 Seconds, and Repeat Until End of Slide.
 You can customize all these effects as required.

-- You can apply a duration of 10 to 15 seconds for Motion Path depending on how long you want the particle to travel the distance.
+- You can apply a duration of 10 to 15 seconds for the Motion Path depending on how long you want the particle to travel the distance.

 - Create more duplicates and place them side-by-side.